14 Market Revolutions

 Early Industrial Revolution

-The Industrial Revolution began in England with advances in mechanical engineering and steam technology and then spread first to Germany, France, and the northern United States.
+The Industrial Revolution began in Britain with advances in mechanical engineering and steam technology and then spread first to Germany, France, and the northern United States.
 Mechanical engineers applied the complex gears of watches and clocks on a large scale, driven first by teams of horses, then water wheels and steam.
 British engineers like Thomas Savery (1698), Baptist preacher/blacksmith Thomas Newcomen (1705), and Scotsman James Watt (1769), who coined the term horsepower, reinvented and improved upon steam power almost by accident.
 The steam-driven Aeolipile dates to the ancient world, but Romans, Greeks, and Egyptians didn’t apply steam power to work.
 As they pumped water from tin and coal mines beneath the water table, the British exploited the fact that steam pressure (pink, right) from a coal or wood fire boiler converts into mechanical energy when pumped through a piston or turbine.
 The boiler drives the pump because gas (steam) occupies 16x more volume than water, so it has to escape.
-In other words, water expands as it converts from a liquid to gas when heated, creating pressure that can be released to turn turbines.
+Water expands as it converts from a liquid to gas when heated, creating pressure that can be released to turn turbines.
 The vacuum after the air releases also pulls down on Newcomen’s rocking beam pump.
 Steam power converts heat into motion or “work.”
 This steam is invisible but appears as vapor after it cools.

 The key breakthrough came from Watt.
 He took Newcomen’s basic idea and added a separate cooling condenser to amplify the vacuum effect, refined it with tighter, smoother cylinders — having hired John “Iron Mad” Wilkinson from the Royal Navy whose precision boring machine improved cannons — and transformed Newcomen’s rocking beam into a wheel and axle.
 While historians seem to argue about everything else, there’s widespread agreement that Watt’s steam engine ushered in the Industrial Revolution as it enabled steam to power machines and transportation, creating an even bigger market for coal to fuel the engines.
-Today, coal, natural gas, nuclear fission, and concentrated (utility-scale) solar all boil water to power steam plants, while geothermal taps into natural dry steam and hot water in the Earth’s crust.
+Today, coal, natural gas, nuclear fission, and concentrated (utility-scale) solar all boil water to power steam plants, while geothermal energy taps into natural dry steam and hot water in the Earth’s crust.

 James Watt Steam Engine From Britannica 3rd ed., 1797, WikiCommons